YesTheoryFam/IndianYesBot/README.md

 ## What can this bot do?

-The Yesbot is designed to moderate the Yes Fam Indian's Discord Server.
-Starting from the joining of a member, the bot keeps a check on every single message sent on the server, ensuring that every member is following the community guidelines.
+The Yesbot is designed to handle all of the communication on the Yes Fam India's Discord server.
+Starting from any new member joining the server, the bot will monitor every post on the server to ensure that everyone is following community guidelines.
 So every feature this bot offers are considered as a server feature.

 Here are some of the Server Features: